GW231123: Overlapping Gravitational Wave Signals?: Abstract

 \section{Abstract}

-The recently discovered gravitational wave event GW231123 was interpreted as the merger of two black holes with a total mass of 190-265 \Msun, making it the heaviest such merger detected to date.
+The recently discovered gravitational wave event GW231123 was interpreted as the merger of two black holes with a total mass of 190-265\,\Msun, making it the heaviest such merger detected to date.
 Whilst much of the post-discovery literature has focused on its astrophysical origins, primary analyses have exhibited considerable discrepancies in the measurement of source properties between waveform models, which cannot reliably be reproduced by simulations.
 Such discrepancies may arise when an unaccounted overlapping signal is present in the data, or from phenomena that produce similar effects, such as gravitational lensing or overlapping noise artifacts.
 In this work, we analyse GW231123 using a flexible model that allows for two overlapping signals, and find that it is favoured over the isolated signal model with Bayes factors of $\sim 10^2 - 10^{4}$, depending on the waveform model.
 These values lie within the top few per cent of the background distribution.
 Similar effects are not observed in GW190521, another high-mass event.
-Under the overlapping signals model, discrepancies in the measurement of source properties between waveform models are largely mitigated, and the two recovered sources show similar properties.
-Additionally, we find that neglecting an additional signal in overlapping-signal data can lead to discrepancies in the estimated source properties resembling those reported in GW231123.
+Under the overlapping signals model, discrepancies in the measurement of source properties between waveform models are largely mitigated.
+We also find that neglecting an additional signal in overlapping-signal data can lead to discrepancies in the estimated source properties resembling those reported in GW231123. {Although the overlapping signal model provides a higher Bayesian evidence, the astrophysical prior probability of two short signals overlapping is low.
+However, we find that the two recovered sources show similar properties.
+This, taken with the higher evidence of the two signal model, suggests that gravitational lensing may provide an alternative explanation. }